gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-usecase-1.md

  <br>
-#### Mesh with texture
+#### 3D Model

-In the lower area you will find the textured mesh grid.
+In the lower area you will find the shaded 3D mesh grid.
 Please note that this is the it based on the unfiltered and not reduced raw mesh.
  <br>
 <iframe src="cesium_ortho_2.html" height="850px" width="100%" style="border:none;"></iframe>
 *The problems of missing vertical data are clearly visible in the "tidal waves" of the Lahn near the shore.
 The challenge is to adequately fill the extreme height differences (related to the flight altitude) of the observed objects with image data.
 The 3D representation would be more realistic and correct if (1) more horizontally acquired data from a flight altitude < 30 m were available or (2) more complex methods for filtering and calculating the texture were applied.
 The calculation of a dense point cloud would also be beneficial here.*